Home » Holidays » Special Events » School Holiday Ideas

 There’s always something to keep the children entertained during school holidays at Cobb + Co Museum.
 All of these holiday programs include hands-on activities and learning through fun, with themed holiday programs for 3-12 year olds.

 For older age groups, they are running teen workshops.
-These are three-hour versions of the popular hands-on workshops they run, and they’ve been designed especially for 13 – 17 year olds.
+These are three-hour versions of the popular hands-on workshops they run, and they’ve been designed especially for 13-17 year olds.

-Venue: Cobb & Co.
-Museum, 27 Lindsay Street, Toowoomba
+Location: 27 Lindsay Street, Toowoomba

 Empire Theatre

 Empire Youth Arts aims to enrich and empower the young people of the Toowoomba region.
-Providing a variety of regular drama workshops, holiday workshops and elite performance program opportunities, Empire Youth Arts is an invaluable program to the young people of the Toowoomba community and beyond.
+Providing a variety of regular drama workshops, holiday workshops, and elite performance program opportunities, Empire Youth Arts is an invaluable program to the young people of the Toowoomba community and beyond.

 You can find out more here.